Ian Nairn

-Ian Douglas Nairn (24 August 1930 – 14 August 1983) was a British architectural critic who coined the word "Subtopia" to indicate drab suburbs that look identical through unimaginative town-planning.
-He published two strongly personalised critiques of London and Paris, and collaborated with Sir Nikolaus Pevsner, who considered his reports to be too subjective, but acknowledged him as the better writer.
+Ian Douglas Nairn (24 August 1930 – 14 August 1983) was a British architectural critic who coined the word "Subtopia" to describe drab suburb that look identical through unimaginative urban planning.
+He published two strongly personalised critiques of London and Paris, and collaborated with Nikolaus Pevsner, who considered his reports to be too subjective but acknowledged him as a better writer.

 Early life

 Ian Nairn was born at 4 Milton Road, Bedford, England.
 Nairn's father was a draughtsman on the R101 airship programme based at Shortstown.
 The family moved in 1932 when the airship programme was terminated, and Nairn was brought up in Surrey.
 It was the balancing-act nature of this essentially suburban environment which he stated "produced a deep hatred of characterless buildings and places".
-Nairn had no formal architecture qualifications; he was a mathematics graduate (University of Birmingham) and a Royal Air Force pilot, flying Gloster Meteor aircraft.
+Nairn had no formal architecture qualifications; he was a mathematics graduate from the University of Birmingham and served as a Royal Air Force pilot, flying Gloster Meteor aircraft.

 The Architectural Review and "Subtopia"

 In 1955, Nairn established his reputation with a special issue of the Architectural Review called "Outrage" (later as a book in 1956), in which he coined the term "Subtopia" for the areas around cities that had in his view been failed by urban planning, losing their individuality and spirit of place.
-The book was based around a nightmarish road trip that Nairn took from the south to the north of the country – the trip gave propulsion to his fears that we were heading for a drab new world where the whole of Britain would look like the fringes of a town, every view exactly the same.
-He also praised modernist urban developments such as the Bull Ring shopping centre in Birmingham, which eventually became increasingly unpopular due to the subjugation of pedestrians to cars and was demolished in the early 21st century.
+The book was based around a road trip Nairn took from the south to the north of Britain that led him to believe British architecture and urban landscapes would soon devolve into nearly-identical featureless suburbs.
+He also praised modernist urban developments such as the Bull Ring shopping centre in Birmingham, which became increasingly unpopular due to the subordination of pedestrians to cars and was demolished in the early 21st century.

 Jonathan Glancey has compared Nairn's opinions with those of the town planner Thomas Sharp, as well as with earlier writers such as William Cobbett and John Ruskin, all of whom shared a vision of potentially invidious urbanization needing to be mitigated by clearly delineated rural space, "compact towns co-existing with a truly green countryside of which we are stewards, not consumers or despoilers".
 "Outrage" was followed by "Counter-Attack Against Subtopia" in 1956 (published as a book in 1957).

 Both books were influential on Jane Jacobs, who was then working at Architectural Forum, the most widely read US architectural magazine.
 Jacobs cited "Outrage" and "Counter-Attack" in The Death and Life of Great American Cities, and she recommended Nairn to her contacts at the Rockefeller Foundation, which funded Nairn's book The American Landscape: A Critical View (1965).